KiT-Maverik/How-to-unlock-github-achievements/README.md

 </ol>

    <blockquote>
-      ⚠️ <b>WARNING</b>⚠️<br/>
+      ⚠️ <b>WARNING: DON'T YOLO IN PRODUCTION</b> ⚠️<br/>
-      Don’t YOLO in production.
        Just merge without review a PR with the initial commit of your open-source project😉.
 It’s clean, honest, and totally legit.
    </blockquote>
 </details>